Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Calling a [coroutine builder function](#coroutine-builder-functions) such as `CoroutineScope.launch()` on a `CoroutineScope` starts a child coroutine of the coroutine associated with that scope.
 Inside the builder's block, the [receiver](lambdas.md#function-literals-with-receiver) is a nested `CoroutineScope`, so any coroutines you launch there become its children.

+### Create a coroutine scope with the `coroutineScope()` function

-To create a new coroutine scope in the current coroutine context, use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function.
+To create a new coroutine scope with the current coroutine context, use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function.
+This function creates a root coroutine of the coroutine subtree.
+It's the direct parent of coroutines launched inside the block and the indirect parent of any coroutines they launch.
-This function executes the suspending block and waits until the block and any coroutines launched in it complete.
+`coroutineScope()` executes the suspending block and waits until the block and any coroutines launched in it complete.

 Here's an example: